runxuanjiang/math_and_programming_notes/systems_design/systems_design_primer.md

     * Problem - will eventually reach limit (in terms of money or state of the art).

 * **Horizontal Scaling**: Using many instances of the same hardware.
-    * Need to build system to be able to distribute tasks.
+    * Need to build system to be able to sync tasks across the systems consistently.

 * Vertical scaling refers to getting **one** "really good" machine, while horizontal scaling refers to building an architecture to support **many** machines.
 Due to limitations, most systems solutions are for allowing horizontal scaling to work better.